jasper-sinclair/Kaissa/README.md

 # Kaissa
 Groundbreaking 1970s era chess machine, now with full UCI support

-## About Kaissa:
+## About:
-A chess engine developed in the Soviet Union in the 1960s...the first world computer chess champion (1974 in Stockholm)
+A chess engine developed in the Soviet Union in the 1960s.
+It became the first world computer chess champion...(1974 in Stockholm).

 ![authors](baisley_donskoy.png)